 Although the BDC provides its services to all small business, it focuses on the technology and exporting industries in particular.
 The BDC’s vision as stated on their website is “to make a unique and significant contribution to the success of dynamic and innovative entrepreneurship in Canada.”
 The BDC also provides Canada-specific economic analysis and research to its clients and the greater public.

-BDC offers loans and advisory services with a focus on small and medium-sized companies.
+BDC offers funding and advisory services with a focus on small and medium-sized companies.
 It reports to Parliament through the Minister of Innovation, Science and Economic Development.

 BDC Capital, a subsidiary of BDC, offers specialized financing, including venture capital, equity as well as growth and business transition capital.